Human-Connection/Human-Connection/deployment/monitoring/README.md

 Now you should see something like this:

 ![Grafana dashboard](./grafana/metrics.png)

+You can set up a grafana dashboard, by visiting https://grafana.com/dashboards, finding one that is suitable and copying it's id.
+You then go to the left hand menu in localhost, choose `Dashboard` > `Manage` > `Import` Paste in the id, click `Load`, select `Prometheus` for the data source, and click `Import`

 When you just installed prometheus and grafana, the data will not be available immediately, so wait for a couple of minutes and reload.